-In an MVS-8000A system and MVS-8000G system, you can connect a hard disk drive to the IEEE1394 port of the switcher processor, to carry out the following operations.
+You can connect a hard disk drive to the IEEE1394 port of the switcher processor, to carry out the following operations.

 Format: Format the hard disk.

 Backup: Batch saving of files from frame memory to the hard disk.
 Restore: Restoring frame memory from files saved on the hard disk.